 I settled into an apartment in Santa Monica, determined to make it.
 I worked in various jobs in entertainment and marketing while writing screenplays and cutting my hair with a device called the Flobee (nicknamed the suck-and-cut) to save money.

 As I grew artistically, I began to meet all kinds of interesting people.
 One highlight was meeting Ben Affleck at a fundraiser.
 I didn’t realize I wasn’t supposed to just walk up to movie stars and shake their hands so I did.
-Ben shifted his weight from one leg to the other and didn’t look me in my eyes.
 I later met Gwyneth Paltrow and couldn’t stop thinking how hilarious it was that I was talking to her with my suck-and-cut hair.
 She asked me a slew of engaging questions and I wondered if we would one day marry.

-A good friend of mine met the woman who would eventually be his wife and I created a game to help them get to know each other better.
+As I worked on my screenplays, I created a game to help two friends get to know each other better.
 I printed out question cards and fashioned a dice shaker out of an empty baby food bottle.
 They got a kick out of “You’re Pulling My Leg!” and my friends thought I should turn it into a real game.
 So I did.
 Then I kept going.
 I created five games that won 38 awards and were played by hundreds of thousands of people around the world.

 Thankfully, Gwyneth and I didn’t get hitched because I eventually met a wonderful woman through EHarmony who happens to be Persian, which is why I tell people we met on “PHarmony.”